mladen/quant-level/README.md

 ## Setup instructions

 1. Clone the repository

 2. Install the required dependencies

    - For the backend:
      - Install virtualenv: `pip3 install virtualenv`
      - Create a virtual environment: `python3 -m venv env`
      - Activate the virtual environment:
        - Windows: `env\Scripts\activate`
        - Linux: `source env/bin/activate`
      - Install the required dependencies: `pip install -r requirements.txt`
+   - For the frontend:
+     - Install Node.js and npm if you haven't already
+     - Install the required dependencies: `npm install`

 3. Run the application

    - For the backend:
-     - Start the Flask server: `python3 src/app.py` (execute this command in the root directory of the project)
+     - Start the Flask server (execute this command in the root directory of the project):
-   - For the frontend:
+       - Windows: `python src\api.py` or `env\Scripts\python.exe src\api.py`
+       - Linux: `python3 src/api.py`
-     - Run the React application: `npm run start` (execute this command in the root directory of the project)
+   - For the frontend (execute this command in the root directory of the project):
+     - Run the React application:
+       - Windows/Linux: `npm run start`

 ## Features